Effective Date: 7/1/2025

 Progress Report: A summary of grant activities and outcomes for a given period.
 A progress report may have narrative, statistical, and/or financial elements.

-Project Assurances: Guarantees from grantee that installed conservation practices will remain in place for the expected lifespan and provide benefits for which they were designed.
+Project and Practice Assurances: Guarantees from grantee that installed conservation practices will remain in place for the expected lifespan and provide benefits for which they were designed.

 Project Development: Project support activities such as civic engagement; public outreach; initial contacts, actions, and activities with partners and/or landowners; preliminary information gathering; conservation marketing, or other activities which directly support or supplement the goals and outcomes of the application or work plan.
 See also Technical and Engineering.